 As discussed in Section 2.2, the current procedures for the exceptional balancing measures target the flexibility from available DP{SU} (former "CIPU units") that cannot be activated following the FRR processes.
 Sections 3 and 4 respectively discussed the potential benefits of developing a framework for opening up the exceptional balancing measures to DP{PG} and the techno-economic potential for DP{PG} to contribute to the exceptional balancing measures.
 From these sections, it was concluded that the added value of developing a framework for opening up the exceptional measures to DP{PG} is expected to be limited in the coming years, and that there is a large uncertainty regarding potential volumes that could be additionally obtained.
-Nevertheless, this section presents a proposal for the design of a contractual and operational framework for opening up the exceptional balancing measures to DP{PG} (former 'non-CIPU units') that could form the basis for an eventual implementation.
+Nevertheless, Elia considers that the need/benefits for enabling the participation of DP{PG} to the exceptional balancing measures might increase in the future.
+In this regard, this section presents a proposal for the design of the contractual and operational framework for opening up the exceptional balancing measures to DP{PG} (former 'non-CIPU units') that can be used for an eventual implementation at a later point.

-5.1 Need for a new contractual framework for DP{PG}
+5.1 Need for a new contractual framework for DPPG

-The current framework based on activation of redispatch bids provided within the T&C Scheduling Agent is suitable for the assets currently targeted by the exceptional balancing measures (i.e., the DP{SU}).
+The current framework based on the activation of redispatch bids provided within the T&C Scheduling Agent is suitable for the assets currently targeted by the exceptional balancing measures (i.e., the DP{SU}).
 However, this contractual framework is not considered suitable for the flexibility that could be made available by slow units of the type DP{PG}.
 This for the following reasons:

-- Requiring all DP{PG} to assign a scheduling agent that has to sign the T&C Scheduling Agent20, with corresponding obligations21, might form an undue barrier for being able to contribute to balancing the system as part of the exceptional balancing measures; - The T&C Scheduling Agent foresees a cost-based remuneration for the activation of redispatch bids.
+- Requiring all DP{PG} to assign a scheduling agent that has to sign the T&C Scheduling Agent22, with corresponding obligations23, might form an undue barrier for being able to contribute to balancing the system as part of the exceptional balancing measures; - The T&C Scheduling Agent foresees a cost-based remuneration for the activation of redispatch bids.
 As a result, this framework would not provide a direct financial incentive for DP{PG} to participate to the exceptional balancing measures on a voluntary basis.

-20 Note that the T&C Scheduling Agent is currently restricted to SPGM/ESD/PPM of Type B, C and D that provide MW schedules.
+Note that the T&C Scheduling Agent is currently restricted to SPGM/ESD/PPM of Type B, C and D that provide MW schedules.
 Opening up the T&C Scheduling Agent to voluntary participation of demand facilities is targeted in phase 2 of the ICAROS project.
 Further note that demand facilities do not have a legal obligation to provide schedules in accordance with Article 248 of the Federal Grid Code.
 In contrast, the SPGM/ESD/PPM of type B will be obliged to provide scheduling information, but will be offered the choice to either provide MW schedules or ON/OFF schedules, and corresponding redispatch bids (in line with the planned ICAROS design for ICAROS phase 2).
-21 The obligations likely include the structural provision of scheduling information and redispatch bids.
+The obligations likely include the structural provision of scheduling information and redispatch bids.
 The specific obligations will be further developed as part of the design for phase 2 of the ICAROS project.